 It should also be noted that articles, samples or containers to be placed on a precision scale should first be acclimatized to the ambient temperature.
 Items warmer or cooler than the precision scale itself can induce small air currents which influence the weighing cell due to the temperature differential.
 Not only can this cause drifting weight values, but items can appear heavier or lighter than they actually are.

-A precision balance calibration is an assessment of the balance's performance.
 Calibration does not involve making any changes to the behavior of the balance.
 In contrast, a precision balance adjustment is an intervention that changes its behavior.
 Typically, a precision balance calibration procedure might indicate the need for an adjustment.
-Calibration should always be carried out by an authorized service technician.
-As part of the whole calibration service, the technician may make an adjustment and calibrate the balance again to verify its performance.

 In between regular calibrations by a technician, you should also routinely test your precision balance using two external weights.
-These routine tests highlight any deviations from weighing process requirements and detect potential issues early.
+These routine tests highlight any deviations from the weighing process requirements and detect potential issues early.

 XPR precision balances have a range of quality assurance features that work together to help you ensure accurate results and to comply with any applicable regulations.